 - Cilantro:

-- It helps detoxify heavy metals from the body.
+- It helps detoxify the body of heavy metals.

 - Aids digestion and gut health.